-No, these classes can be taken independently of the minor.
+No, these classes can be taken independent of the minor.
 You can declare the minor at any time as long as you have less than 90 credit hours.

 Do I have to be a public health student to declare this minor?

-No, this minor is open to all undergraduate TAMU students.
+No, this minor is open to all undergraduate Texas A&M University students.

 Are there any prerequisites or restrictions to take these courses?

 No, there are no prerequisites or restrictions to enroll in these courses.